Norbert Röttgen

-Norbert Alois Röttgen (born 2 July 1965) is a German lawyer and politician of the Christian Democratic Union (CDU).
-He was Federal Minister for Environment, Nature Conservation and Nuclear Safety in the government of Chancellor Angela Merkel from 2009 to May 2012.
-From 2014 to 2021, he was Chair of the Bundestag Foreign Affairs Committee.
+Norbert Alois Röttgen (born 2 July 1965) is a German lawyer and politician who served as Federal Minister for the Environment, Nature Conservation and Nuclear Safety in the government of Chancellor Angela Merkel from 2009 to 2012.
+A member of the Christian Democratic Union (CDU), he placed third in the January 2021 CDU leadership election, then second in the December 2021 leadership election.
+From 2014 to 2021, he chaired the Bundestag Foreign Affairs Committee.

 Early life and education

 Röttgen graduated from the Gymnasium of Rheinbach, North Rhine-Westphalia.
 After completing his Abitur, he started to study law at the University of Bonn in 1984.
 He passed his first law examination in 1989, his second examination in 1993 and practised as a lawyer in Cologne.

 He obtained a legal doctorate from the University of Bonn in 2001; his doctoral thesis was on the Court of Justice of the European Union.

 Political career

 Röttgen joined the CDU in 1982 while he was still a high-school student.
 From 1992 until 1996, he served as the chair of the Junge Union, the youth organisation of CDU, in the state of North Rhine-Westphalia.

 Röttgen was elected to the Bundestag in 1994.
 From 2002 until 2005 he served as the legal policy spokesman of the CDU/CSU parliamentary group.
 During the First Merkel cabinet (2005–2009), a grand coalition of the CDU/CSU and SPD, he served as the Chief Parliamentary Secretary of the CDU/CSU parliamentary group in the Bundestag until 2009.
 In this capacity, he worked closely with the SPD parliamentary floor manager Olaf Scholz to manage and defend the coalition government in parliament.
 He also served as member of the Parliamentary Oversight Panel (PKGr), which provides parliamentary oversight of Germany's intelligence services—BND, MAD and BfV.